 It was this rustic plum & blackberry galette that brought me back to my food blog – the recipe turned out too good not to be shared with you, my friend.
 I must admit, I’m far from being a good baker (baking is too precise for me, I’m more of a ‘let’s throw everything together and see what happens’ kinda person), hence this recipe is really easy and requires no baking skills at all.

 I’ve been lucky enough to use plums from my own garden and blackberries from a local farm (it makes me so happy to know where my food comes from, especially in this day & age when we get so many imported foods flown from different parts of the world).
-If I’m honest, I was very surprised that our plum tree has been so generous this year again, especially after it gifted us with so many plums last year – check out this deliciously healthy plum crumble that I kept making again and again.
+If I’m honest, I was very surprised that our plum tree has been so generous this year again, especially after it gifted us with so many plums last year!

 Feel free to substitute plums and blackberries with any other stone fruit and berries (make the best of the seasonal fruit and berries where you live).